You can’t manage what you don’t measure.

 Firstly, because one needs to know exactly what they’re working with.
 And secondly, because organizing the information in an orderly log provides a more clear picture, which makes the decision-making process much easier.

-When it comes to personal well-being, one’s mood plays an important role in determining energy levels, where the attention is focused, and the actions are taken.
+When it comes to personal well-being, one’s mood plays an important role in determining energy levels, where attention is focused, and what actions are taken.
 One study suggested that:

 “when participants were in a happy mood, they processed information more globally compared to when they were in a sad mood.”
 (Schmid, Mast, Bombari, Mast and Lobmaier, 2011) “